-Shyama's incredulity at his abilities annoyed Keshav.
+Shyama's lack of faith in his abilities annoyed Keshav.
 "You go and fetch the basket, I will find some way to close the hole," he said irritably.

 Shyama hurried away and came back with the basket.
 Keshav rolled some paper and pushed it through the hole to plug it.
 He, then, positioned the basket against the branch of a tree so that its shadow fell on the nest and said, "See, how can the sun shine over the nest now?"

-"My brother is indeed very clever," Shyama thought to herself.
+"My brother is very clever," Shyama thought to herself.

 Some useful links for